NDStudyICSE2019/NDStudy/DataSet Usage.md

         states contains the characteristics for each state in all the crawls.

   SS.db:

-         contains 3 tables
+         Only difference from DS.db (nearduplicates table contains tags for each row).
+Tags are used to differentiate between different categories of near-duplicates contains 3 tables
          apps, nearduplicates, states

-         apps contains names and characteristics for ground truth crawls of the nine subject apps used in the study nearduplicates contains the distance values and manual classification for each of the 97.5K state-pairs in ground truth models states contains the characteristics for each state in all ground truth models.
+         apps contains names and characteristics for ground truth crawls of the nine subject apps used in the study nearduplicates contains the distance values and manual classification for each of the 97.5K state-pairs in ground truth models. states contains the characteristics for each state in all ground truth models.

   TS.db